lodash/lodash/doc/README.md

 ### <a id="_mergeobject--source1-source2-"></a>`_.merge(object [, source1, source2, ...])`
 <a href="#_mergeobject--source1-source2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L1743 "View in source") [&#x24C9;][1]

-Merges enumerable properties of the source object(s) into the `destination` object.
+Recursively merges own enumerable properties of the source object(s), that don't resolve to `null`/`undefined`, into the `destination` object.
 Subsequent sources will overwrite propery assignments of previous sources.

 #### Arguments
 1. `object` *(Object)*: The destination object.